aksel-blaise/dalton/LM3d3/selden-lm3d3.md

 ### Hypothesis 2

-Hypothesis 2 will test whether there is a difference in morphology for Dalton points found in the heartland, the interior, and the northern periphery.
+Hypothesis 2 will assess whether there is a difference in morphology for Dalton points found in the heartland, the interior, and the northern periphery.